Suman373/self-driving-car/README.md

 - **Collision Detection**: Assesses damage based on polygon intersections with borders and traffic.

 - **Realistic Car Physics**: Acceleration, friction, and turning are handled like real world physics.

 - **Neural Network Control**: The car's movement decisions (forward, left, right, reverse) are driven by ANN outputs.
-(It also has key based controls for debugging purpose).

 - **Genetic Mutation**: Evolves neural network weights and biases using controlled randomness to improve driving performance.

 - **Visualization**: Draws the neural network on canvas with nodes, weights, biases and output activations.

+- **Manual Driving Mode**: Enables user to manually drive the car with keyboard arrow keys.